 Message box: Message Box is also known as the Heart of BizTalk Architecture.
 Message Box has two main components – SQL Databases and Messaging Agents.

-Messaging Agent is used for the purpose of message routing ( message subscription, publishing, retrieval).
+SQL databases are used to store the persistent Stage of messages, routing, etc. Messaging Agent is used for the purpose of message routing ( message subscription, publishing, retrieval).

 Receive port’s published messages are sent to the message box and then it checks for the message subscribers.

 Orchestration refers to the graphical representation of business logic which means a user can graphically represent the message flow through orchestration.
 This component is options and even most of the time not required.